hjdhjd/homebridge-myq/README.md

 # What's new in 2.0
 This plugin has been completely rewritten and updated to work with the modern [homebridge](https://homebridge.io) APIs.
 As a result, some prior functionality is currently unavailable.
-Features that are not currently supported (but will be in a future update):
+Features that are not currently supported (but may be in a future update):

-- Gateways and openers can be selectively filtered.
-The configuration options are there, but will be silently ignored.
 - Battery support is not included.
 If someone has need for this functionality, create an issue and I can work with you to identify what's needed to expose this as I don't have access to devices with a battery status.

 ## Things to be aware of
-- This plugin requires homebridge v1.0 on greater to work.
+- **This plugin requires homebridge v1.0 on greater to work.
 Prior versions will not work.
-For some, this may be a breaking change if you are running on older versions of homebridge.
+For some, this may be a breaking change if you are running on older versions of homebridge.**
 - The myQ API gets regularly updated and unfortunately this results in regularly breaking this and other myQ-related plugins.
 I've refactored this plugin in part to make it easier to maintain with future breaking changes that may come.

 - By default, this plugin is set to silently fail if it can't login to the myQ API, but continue to retry at regular polling intervals.

 - The configuration block for `config.json` has changed to rename the platform (and it is case sensitive as well). **This is a breaking change and you will need to update your `config.json` to reflect the updates**.

-# Configuration
+# Plugin Configuration
 Add the platform in `config.json` in your home directory inside `.homebridge`.

 ```js